imann128/ogdc-project/frontend/README.md

 4. Vercel auto-detects Vite — click Deploy
 5. Done.
 You get a URL like `ogdc-analytics.vercel.app`

 Everything is configured in `vercel.json` already.
+This dashboard is deployed on Vercel

 ### Option B — Netlify